exact-payments/merchant-demo-exactjs-spring-boot/README.md

 Please review the contents of the `application.properties` file in the `src/main/resources` directory.
 This file contains the following properties:
-- `exact.url` - This is the Exact Payments API URL
+- `csipay.url` - This is the Pyxis API URL
-- `application.token` - This is the identity and authorization token with the necessary permissions to use ExactJS.
-The application token must have at least `charges.create` and `charges.read` permissions.
+- `security.token` - This is the identity and authorization token with the necessary permissions to use Pyxis API.
-- `account.id` - This is the merchant account ID for a specific merchant.
 ### 1. Home Page of the eCommerce site

 _HomeController.java_